HomeLists › Costing & Finance

 Mistake 8: reacting slowly, the one that erases half the profit

-Today's action: audit which of these 8 mistakes you make and start with the cost sheet.
+Today's task: audit which of the 8 you commit and start with the cost sheet.
 You do not sell too little; you give away margin.

 ✦ AI applied